greggersaurus/OpenSteamController/README.md

     * should focus be to simulate different startup paths and try to mod behavior there?
         * Simulate from beginning but change value read from EEPROM
             * Have it read back magic word that seems to cause subsequent write and see if simulation is different
-            * gdb -> stepi {num_steps} to step to instruction where it is safe to modify memory that EEPROM should be dumping to
+                * gbd command to step to instruction where it is safe to change memory that EEPROM controller was setup to write to
+                    * stepi 42750
+                * gdb command to change memory EEPROM controller was setup to write to
+                    * set {int}0x10000254 = 0xa55a
+            * Preliminary results show this might just skip over writing magic word 0xa55a back to EEPROM
+                * Run full sim and compare to make sure nothing else has changed due to not writing to EEPROM
         * Simulate from beginning but change values of 0x50000003 (GPIOs P0_3 - P0_6?)
             * Look into which pin values are actually being checked
         * Simulate from beginning but change value of 0x40038004 (PMU GPREG0)